DoganM95/Wireguard-Vpn-to-Proxy/README.md

 * Based on **Privoxy**
 * **Split tunneling:** route only whitelisted domains through the VPN; all other traffic uses your real IP for performance
 * Automatic periodic domain IP updates to maintain correct VPN routing
+* Gets a new IP address with every container restart
+* Container restarts are very fast

 ## Setup